im-mou/gpu-kmer-counter/README.md

 ```

 ## Scripts
-The two properly working final scripts with the correct outputs are the following:
+The two properly working final sequential and parallel implementation with the correct outputs are the following:
 - kc-c1-fast.c
 - cuda-fast.cu